-Looking for a fun and meaningful way to celebrate love this Valentine’s Day with your family?
-Check out these Valentine’s Day activities for kids!
+Looking for a fun and meaningful way to celebrate love with your family this Valentine’s Day?
+Check out this Valentine’s Day Bible Verse Countdown for kids.

-Next choose how you will display your countdown.
+Next, choose how you will display your Valentine’s Day Countdown.
 Look for a great place in your home that gets frequent traffic.
-Below, I’ve taken a picture of a few of my favorites:
+A few of my favorites are:

-How we use the Valentine’s countdown each day
+How we use the Valentine’s Day Bible Verse Countdown each day

 2. Once we find it, we add it to our display and then look up the verse in the Bible.
 The kids take turns reading the verse.

-3. I have them write the verse in their journals and write or draw something that they think of when they read that verse.
+3. I have them write the verse in their journals and write or draw something they think of when they read that verse.
 REAL LIFE—> Yes, sometimes we skip stuff like this.
-It happens and I’m totally ok with that.
-In fact, there is much benefit in just reading the verse and no reason to feel obligated to this step at all!
+It happens, and I’m totally okay with it.
+In fact, there is much benefit in just reading the verse and no reason to feel obligated to do this step at all!

-4. Together we talk about what they wrote or drew in the journals and then brainstorm some of the ways we should respond to God’s amazing love as we’ve seen in this verse.
+4. Together we talk about what they wrote or drew in the journals and then brainstorm some of the ways we should respond to God’s amazing love as we’ve seen it in the verse.
 This can be as simple as saying kind words to your siblings.
-But it also is a great time to think of a way that your family could serve someone else today.
+But it also is a great time to think of a way your family could serve someone else that day.

 GET YOUR FREE PRINTABLES: